-Stockport Friends of the Earth is a local environmental campaign group, taking action on local, national and international issues.
+Stockport Friends of the Earth campaigned as a local group from 2006 - 2014, taking action on local, national and international issues.

 Links are in coloured text Some pictures are clickable too.

 IPCC report: Urgent action needed to avoid catastrophic climate change

 Reacting to the publication of the Intergovernmental Panel on Climate Change (IPCC)'s 5th Synthesis Report,

 Friends of the Earth's International Climate Campaigner Asad Rehman said:

 "Politicians can't say they weren't warned - climate change poses a catastrophic threat to our food, livelihoods and homes.